smt/forge/README.md

 # Forge

-This is a tool to allow for scalable local development for larger teams.
+This is a tool for scalable local development for larger teams.

 It attempts to solve several problems:

 * How do I keep a group of developers in sync?
-* How do enable my developers to compile or transpile their code in a codebase that is subject to change at any moment?
+* How do enable my developers to compile or transpile a codebase that is subject to change at any moment?
-* How do I scale my toolchain without having to redo my current toolchain for force developers to learn a new tool?
+* How do I scale my toolchain without having to rewrite my toolchain or force developers to learn a new tool?
-* How do I handle Developers who don't know their way around a shell?
+* How do I handle developers who don't know their way around a shell?
 * How do I minimize the number of commands I must memorize to make my application run?

 ## Containerization

-It's important to mention up-front that Forge is not seeking to replace containerization i.e. Docker, but is intended to complement it.
-When it comes to env setup and enforcement, containerization is the best solution; but containerization does not solve how to run or develop an application; nor does it deal well with the idiosyncrasies of varying language-based package managers, without resulting to long container initialization times.
+It's important to mention that Forge is not seeking to replace containerization i.e. Docker, but is intended to complement it.
+When it comes to env setup and config, containerization is the best solution; but containerization does not solve how to run or develop an application; nor does it deal well with the idiosyncrasies of varying language-based package managers, without resulting to long container initialization times and tedious curation.
 This is where Forge comes in.

 ## Install
 ```